Harrisonvinett/Harrisonvinett/README.md

 - 👋 Hi, I’m @Harrisonvinett
-- Currnetly Building @witheclipse
+- Co-founder of Eclispe

-This a old personal account
+This a personal account that is not very typicallied used, currently using @harrisonwithEclipse and all atention is on that project, rock on.

 <!---
 Harrisonvinett/Harrisonvinett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.